Croatia Vacation Planning Best Trip to Croatia

 Seaside Table at end of cobblestone lane, Rovinj, Istria, Croatia

 Our final tips for Planning Croatian Vacations are what you will need to pack.
-We are sharing a few specific tips here, but find our complete Packing List and Packing Hacks on our dedicated Packing Page.
+We are sharing a few specifics, but also check out our packing list and proven hacks!

 Croatia visitors need a good pair of walking shoes…and it might be best to leave the high heels at home.